Welcome to Mental Health Association in New York State, Inc. (MHANYS)

 MHANYS is a not-for-profit organization that works to end the stigma against mental illness and promotes mental health wellness in New York State.
 MHANYS achieves this through training, education, advocacy and policy, community-based partnership programming, and by connecting individuals and families to help.

-Here is the Sponsorship Prospectus which features a variety of conference sponsorship opportunities.
+Here is the Sponsorship Prospectus which features a variety of

 Effective July 1, 2018 New York schools are required by law to provide instruction in mental health to all elementary, middle and high school students.
 The new law amends section 804 of Article 17 of State Education Law and applies to all public and private schools under the jurisdiction of the New York State Education Department (SED).
 Section 804 of the law pertains to health education, which schools have been required to provide for several decades and includes subject matter such as the early detection of certain cancers and alcohol, tobacco and substance use.
 The new law adds mental health to the legally mandated components of health instruction.